Newfoundland and Labrador residential schools healing and commemoration

-On September 28, 2016, upon conclusion of the Fairness Hearing, Justice Stack of the Supreme Court of Newfoundland and Labrador approved the settlement agreement as fair, reasonable and in the best interests of the class members.
+On September 28, 2016, upon conclusion of the Fairness Hearing, and at the request of the parties, Justice Stack of the Supreme Court of Newfoundland and Labrador approved the settlement agreement as fair, reasonable and in the best interests of the class members.

-Under the terms of the settlement, Canada has provided a lump sum payment of $50 million to plaintiffs to address all of their claims.
-This approach has enabled former students, together with their counsel, to formulate a settlement which respects the terms most satisfactory to them, one which recognizes the needs of the former students from their own perspective, and with provisions for healing and commemoration.
+Under the terms of the settlement, Canada provided a lump sum payment of $50 million to plaintiffs as compensation for attendance at the residential schools as well as for serious abuse claims.
+As part of the settlement agreement, Canada provided funds to the three Indigenous groups to conduct their own healing and commemoration initiatives.
+The settlement agreement also includes healing and commemoration initiatives identified by former students.
+This approach has enabled former students, together with their counsel, to formulate a settlement which respects the terms most satisfactory to them, one which recognizes the needs of the former students from their own perspective.

-Through settlement negotiations, the plaintiffs indicated that they were hurt and frustrated by their exclusion from the 2008 Indian Residential Schools Apology given by Prime Minister Harper, and have clearly stated that an official apology is essential to their healing and ability to move forward.
+Through settlement negotiations, former students indicated that they were hurt and frustrated by their exclusion from the 2008 Indian Residential Schools Apology given by Prime Minister Harper, and clearly stated that an official apology is essential to their healing and ability to move forward.

 Healing and commemoration